 The Heart Center at Firelands Regional Medical Center offers a broad range of advanced cardiac testing and procedures from experienced heart doctors.
-Our highly skilled team of cardiologists, cardiac surgeons and healthcare professionals is trained in the most advanced technologies available for the prevention and treatment of heart disease.
-In addition, the Firelands Heart Center is accredited in heart failure, and is an American Heart Association Mission Lifeline heart attack referral center, as well as a certified chest pain center.
+Our highly skilled cardiologists, cardiac surgeons, and healthcare professionals are trained in the most advanced technologies available for the prevention and treatment of heart disease.
+In addition, the Firelands Heart Center is accredited in heart failure, in echocardiography by the Intersocietal Accreditation Commission, and is an American Heart Association Mission Lifeline heart attack referral center, as well as a certified chest pain center.

 Firelands Heart Center provides the following cardiac testing and treatment services from our trusted heart doctors: